Barcelona Pavilion: A Guide to Barcelona's Mies Van Der Rohe Pavilion - Pavello Mies Van Der Rohe.

 At the end of the Exposition in 1930 the building was dismantled and its parts were shipped back to Germany to be used in other buildings.

 Over time the world of architecture began to realise just how influential the Pavilion had come to be.
 So, in 1980 Barcelona City Council decided to reconstruct it.
-They did this with the help of prominent architects and a great deal of research.
+They did this with the help of prominent architects and a significant amount of research.
 Work began on the reconstruction in 1983 and was completed in 1986.
 Great care was taken to ensure that materials were sourced from the same locations as the original building, with different marbles coming from Rome, Greece and the Atlas Mountains.

 The Mies Van Der Rohe Foundation

 When Barcelona Town Council first decided to reconstruct the Pavilion a Foundation was set up to do this.
-The Foundation still exists today and is a non-profit organisation promoting modern architecture.
+The Foundation still exists today and is a nonprofit organisation promoting modern architecture.

 The Mies Van Der Rohe Foundation also organise temporary exhibitions inside the Pavilion.
 These are not simply exhibitions using the building as a gallery space.
 The Foundation asks artists to pitch concepts in which the Pavilion is linked to art - adding something to the Pavilion rather than simply placing something in it.